microsoft/semantic-kernel/samples/apps/copilot-chat-app/README.md

    > **Note:** It is recommended you close all instances of your web browser after installing the developer certificates.

 1. Navigate to `samples/apps/copilot-chat-app/webapi` and open `appsettings.json`
-   - Update the `Completion` and `Embedding` configuration sections:
+   - Update the `Completion` configuration sections:
      - Update `AIService` to the AI service you will be using (i.e., `AzureOpenAI` or `OpenAI`).
+      - CopilotChat is optimized for Chat completion models, such as gpt-3.5-turbo and gpt-4
+         > **Important:** gpt-3.5-turbo is normally labelled as "`gpt-35-turbo`" (no period) in Azure OpenAI and "`gpt-3.5-turbo`" (with a period) in OpenAI.
-     - If your are using Azure OpenAI, update `Endpoint` to your Azure OpenAI resource Endpoint address (e.g.,
+     - If you are using Azure OpenAI, update `Endpoint` to your Azure OpenAI resource Endpoint address (e.g.,
        `http://contoso.openai.azure.com`).
         > If you are using OpenAI, this property will be ignored.
+   - Update the and `Embedding` configuration sections:
+     - Update `DeploymentOrModelID` to the Azure OpenAI deployment or OpenAI models you want to use.

+      - For `Embedding`, `text-embedding-ada-002` is sufficient and cost-effect for generating embeddings.
      - Set your Azure OpenAI key by opening a terminal in the webapi project directory and using `dotnet user-secrets`
        ```bash
        cd semantic-kernel/samples/apps/copilot-chat-app/webapi
        dotnet user-secrets set "Completion:Key" "MY_AZUREOPENAI_OR_OPENAI_KEY"
        dotnet user-secrets set "Embedding:Key" "MY_AZUREOPENAI_OR_OPENAI_KEY"
        ```
-     - Update `DeploymentOrModelID` to the Azure OpenAI deployment or OpenAI models you want to use.
-       - For `Completion`, CopilotChat is optimized for Chat completion models, such as gpt-3.5-turbo and gpt-4
-         > **Important:** gpt-3.5-turbo is normally labelled as "`gpt-35-turbo`" (no period) in Azure OpenAI and "`gpt-3.5-turbo`" (with a period) in OpenAI.
-       - For `Embedding`, `text-embedding-ada-002` is sufficient and cost-effect for generating embeddings.

    - **(Optional)** To enable speech-to-text for chat input, update the `AzureSpeech` configuration section:
      > If you have not already, you will need to [create an Azure Speech resource](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices)